doriantaylor/rb-lmdb/README.md

 env.close
 ```

+## Moneta

-If you want to have a simpler interface to LMDB databases please consider using [Moneta](https://github.com/minad/moneta).
-The Moneta gem provides an LMDB adapter which uses this gem.
+If you want to have a simpler interface to LMDB databases please
+consider using [Moneta](https://github.com/minad/moneta).
+The Moneta
+gem provides an LMDB adapter which uses this gem.

 ## License (MIT)

 ```
-Copyright (c) 2013 Daniel Mendler
+Copyright ©2013 Daniel Mendler (later changes ©2025 Dorian Taylor)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the